RojanSapkota/MindScribe/README.md

 # MindScribe 🧠✨
 *Your voice.
 Your thoughts.
 Your growth.*

-**MindScribe** is an AI-powered voice journaling and emotional insight app designed for teens to express how they feel, track their emotional journey, and gain supportive, AI-generated reflections — all from a simple spoken entry.
+**MindScribe** is an AI-powered voice journaling app that helps teens reflect on their emotions, track mental and physical wellness over time, and receive supportive, personalised feedback.
+Users can speak their thoughts, which are transcribed, analysed for emotional tone, and enhanced with insights using NLP and GPT.
+In addition to mood tracking, the app now also supports logging physical health patterns, promoting holistic self-care through expressive, voice-driven interaction.

 ---